dragomirdev/DataTachyonPlatform/datalayer/README.md

 ### Introduction to HDFS

-Hadoop is a framework that allows for the distributed processing of large datasets across clusters of computers using simple programming models.

-It is inspired by a technical document published by Google.
+Hadoop is a framework that allows for the distributed processing of large datasets across clusters of computers using simple programming models & is inspired by a technical document published by Google.

 The four key characteristics of Hadoop are: